 Adjunct Professor Appointments Qualifications & Guidelines

-Adjunct appointments are bestowed upon distinguished individuals, employed outside of Ryerson University.
-Such individuals shall have outstanding recognition, exemplary achievement, or special expertise, from which the Department could significantly benefit in its endeavours in research, teaching, or administration, or they must be distinguished professionals who will provide opportunities for on-going collaboration that will augment the academic programs of the Department of Electrical & Computer Engineering.
+Adjunct appointments are bestowed upon distinguished individuals, employed outside of Toronto Metropolitan University.
+Such individuals shall have outstanding recognition, exemplary achievement, or special expertise, from which the Department could significantly benefit in its endeavours in research, teaching, or administration, or they must be distinguished professionals who will provide opportunities for on-going collaboration that will augment the academic programs of the Department of Electrical, Computer and Biomedical Engineering.

 Required Set of Qualifications: